M-oster/Advanced-Ultimate-Box-Maker/README.md

 ## Sources used in this advanced version
 Originally box designs, used libraries and license
-•	`The original design was made by “Ultimate Box Maker” `from Heartman www.thingiverse.com/thing:1264391 and http://heartygfx.blogspot.com
+*	The original design was made by “Ultimate Box Maker” from Heartman www.thingiverse.com/thing:1264391 and http://heartygfx.blogspot.com
-•	`Great improvement to a PCB-based construction was made with the “Customizable revised Ultimate Box Maker”` from jbebel www.thingiverse.com/thing:2938921 and https://github.com/jbebel/Ultimate-Box-Maker.
+*	Great improvement to a PCB-based construction was made with the “Customizable revised Ultimate Box Maker”` from jbebel www.thingiverse.com/thing:2938921 and https://github.com/jbebel/Ultimate-Box-Maker.
-•	`The integratin of a fan-guard was inspired by the “Customizable Fan Grill Cover”`  from mightynozzle www.thingiverse.com/thing:2802474
+*	The integratin of a fan-guard was inspired by the “Customizable Fan Grill Cover”  from mightynozzle www.thingiverse.com/thing:2802474
-•	use of the Library “BOSL2” from https://github.com/revarbat/BOSL2/
+*	use of the Library “BOSL2” from https://github.com/revarbat/BOSL2/
-•	use of the Library “NopSCADlib” from https://github.com/nophead/NopSCADlib/
+*	use of the Library “NopSCADlib” from https://github.com/nophead/NopSCADlib/
-•	`Programs are under license CC BY-NC 3.0 License and GNU General Public License 3`
+* `Programs are under license CC BY-NC 3.0 License and GNU General Public License 3`

 ## Requirements
 1. OpenSCAD, download it from here: https://www.openscad.org/downloads.html